Japanese metal: 1990s and 2000s

 Mucc were one of many visual kei metal acts to pursue international activities in the 2000s.

+Ryutaro Hokari of OK Music credited Siam Shade, who were active throughout the 1990s, and their innate melodic sensibility for helping hard rock and heavy metal music penetrate the Japanese mainstream.

 Notable doom metal acts including Boris and Church of Misery, both of whom have gained exposure outside Japan, formed in the 1990s.
 Bands with influence from nu metal also began to form such as Rize (1997), Maximum the Hormone (1998) and Head Phones President (1999).
 The late 1990s and early to mid-2000s saw many veteran acts reunite with classic line-ups; Lazy (1998), Bow Wow (1998), Earthshaker (1999), Loudness (2001), 44Magnum (2002), Show-Ya (2005) and X Japan (2007).

 In the 2000s, many visual kei metal bands prospered and pursued activities overseas, such as D'espairsRay, Mucc, Dir En Grey, Moi dix Mois and Nightmare.
 D'espairs Ray and Mucc both entered the European market in 2005 and the United States in 2006.

 Likewise, Dir En Grey also entered the European market in 2005 with concerts in Berlin and Paris and a release of Withering to Death..
 The band and album visited the US the following year, which saw them join Korn's Family Values Tour 2006.
 All of Dir En Grey's subsequent albums have placed on several Billboard charts, the highest being Uroboros topping the Top Heatseekers chart in 2008.

 In 2007, X Japan drummer Yoshiki organized the J-Rock Revolution event with Warped Tour founder Kevin Lyman, which saw metal acts D'espairsRay and Girugamesh perform in Los Angeles among others.
 That same year, Yoshiki and Mirai Kawashima of Sigh participated in the Canadian documentary Global Metal, discussing the metal scene in Japan.
 The 2008 Taste of Chaos tour took Mucc, D'espairs Ray and the Underneath to more than forty cities across the United States and Canada.
 Coldrain is a metalcore and post-hardcore band that has experimented with heavy metal occasionally, who write all of their music in English.

 Symphonic power metal band Versailles gained a significant worldwide following soon after forming as their debut EP Lyrical Sympathy (2007) received a simultaneous European release and they performed in Europe and the United States the following year.
 Their first full-length album, Noble released in 2008, was also released in North America in 2009.
 2011 saw Versailles starring in their own television show.

 Loudness has re-entered overseas since 2010, and Galneryus, a power metal band that has been major active since 2003, toured Europe for the first time in July 2014.